Personal

 Time for a power shower before going the full Meehawl after a heap of Solpadeine, a plate of rasher sandwiches and a good cup of Barry’s tea with Mary in the kitchen.

-“Pat will be here at 10,” says Mary … ”don’t forget your Mary Lou sarcastic replies folder, the one with the witch’s face on it … you might take that off …”
+“Pat will be here at 10,” says Mary … ”don’t forget your Mary Lou sarcastic replies folder, the one with the witch’s face on it … you might take that sticker off …”

 “I will, love.”